eclipse-tractusx/bpdm/docs/admin/MIGRATION_GUIDE.md

     * [Golden Record Process for IsManagedBy Relations](#golden-record-process-for-ismanagedby-relations)
     * [Business Partner Identifier Amount Limit](#business-partner-identifier-amount-limit)
 <!-- TOC -->

+## 7.2.x to 7.3.x Migration Guide

+### 1. Breaking rename of relation DTO fields (Gate)

+In previous releases, relation outputs in the Gate API exposed the fields:

+- `sourceBpnL`
+- `targetBpnL`

+These names were technically incorrect:

+- They implied the fields were **always** BPNLs.
+- They were not suitable for the newly introduced **address relations**, where BPNAs must be returned.

+To correct this and make the fields generic, the following rename was implemented:

+- `sourceBpnL` → `sourceBpn`
+- `targetBpnL` → `targetBpn`

+#### Impact
+- This is technically a *breaking change* because:
+  - API response field names changed.
+  - Database column names changed accordingly.
+- However, these fields were **not used by any consumers** to date (based on internal usage and customer feedback).
+- Therefore the practical impact is negligible.

+#### Rationale
+- Gate now supports both:
+  - Legal entity relations → BPNL
+  - Address relations → BPNA
+- A neutral naming scheme (`sourceBpn`, `targetBpn`) avoids confusion and future-proofs the API.
+- This change is required for consistency with the newly introduced address relation functionality.

+---

+### 2. New relation type for addresses

+Gate now exposes a dedicated relation type:

+- `IsReplacedBy`

+This type applies only to address relations and is validated accordingly.

+---

+### 3. No required operator actions

+- No existing data needs to be changed.
+- No cleanup or special deployment steps needed.

 ## 7.1.x to 7.2.x